 Some units require extensive work to prepare the property for occupancy by the tenant.
 When this happens, we usually charge a nominal fee to oversee the work.
 Additionally, landlords typically leave an appropriate amount of money in our escrow account so that we can pay when the work is completed.

-a handy archive for landlords in Rappahannock County
+a good archive for landlords in Rappahannock County

-- Before you rent out your rental in Rappahannock County
+- Before you put a renter in your rental property in Rappahannock County

 - Collections and evictions